What is SPRWS doing about lead?

 We respond to customer complaints about water quality, such as colored water or taste and odor concerns.
 We will flush the system in problem areas and test the water if there are taste and odor or health complaints.

 The following items have their own sections below.
-Click the links to be taken to more information about them.
+Click the links or keep reading to learn more information about them.